Avin19/UnityTools/readme.md

 ## 🔧 Features

-### Git Repository Initialization:

-- Easily initialize a new Git repository.
-- Automatically add a remote repository URL.
-- Perform the first commit and push to the remote repository.
 ### Folder Creation:

 - Customize and create essential project folders like Scripts, Materials, Music, Prefabs, Models, Textures, and Editor with a single click.